MathiasMSFT/MyWiki/Logic-App/Notifications/README.md

     -Description "Restrict IGA-Notifications managed identity"
 ```

-## Call this Logic App

-In your main Logic App, use Logic App to call it.
+6. **Call the Logic App**: In your main Logic App, use the Logic App to call one you have created.

 <p align="center" width="100%">
     <img width="70%" src="./images/Call-LogicApp-1.png">